Introducing Routing Functions to Vision-Language Parameter-Efficient Fine-Tuning with Low-Rank Bottlenecks: Experiments with En(De)coder-Only Language Models

 \subsection{Implementation Details}

 We adopt ViT-B/16 pre-trained on ImageNet-21k as our vision backbone, which we keep frozen during training.
 In LoRA, we set scaling factor $\alpha=r$ in all setups.
-We use the Karpathy split of VQAv2~\cite{balanced_vqa_v2} and COCO Captioning~\cite{mscoco} (COCO Cap.) in our experiments.
 For VQAv2, we use $\text{RoBERTa}_{\text{base}}$ as our LM backbone, with a two-layer multi-layer perceptron (MLP) classifier on top following~\cite{Sung_2022_CVPR}.
-Only the parameters of the classifier and the PEFT modules in RoBERTa are updated during training.
 We train our model using the AdamW optimizer~\cite{loshchilov2018decoupled} with learning rate=3e-4 and batch size of 512 for 20 epochs, where we warm up the first 5\% of the steps.
 For the captioning task, COCO Cap., we use GPT2-base as our LM backbone.
-Only the parameters of the PEFT modules in GPT2 are updated during training.
-The maximum length for captions is set to 50.
 We train our model for 20 epochs using the AdamW optimizer with batch size of 40 and learning rate=3e-5, where we warm up the first 5000 steps.
-After training, we evaluate the models using the final checkpoint for both tasks.
+For more details, see~\cref{sec:appendix_details}.